Routines & Competition Structures

 National Development Plan (NDP) and FIG Pathway Competitions.

 These are organised through British Gymnastics.
-NDP is largely, but not exclusively, regionally organised and caters for gymnasts ranging from beginners through to the fairly skilled.
+NDP is regionally organised and caters for gymnasts ranging from beginners through to the fairly skilled.
 The FIG Pathway is nationally organised and is for very skilled gymnasts.

 Both strands culminate, for the most successful gymnasts, in nationally organised Finals with that for the ablest at all ages being the British Championships.

 The Regional NDP programme has Regional Finals for those achieving qualifying scores (Q) at the qualifying events.
-The top two of each gender and level at Regional Finals, subject to achieving higher, Q+ scores and passing a Range and Conditioning assessment at 70% or more, then represent the Regional Team at an inter-regional event, the Regional Team Finals.
-The top 8 there in each section with Q+ are then invited to the NDP Finals.
+The top two of each gender and level at Regional Finals, subject to achieving higher, Q+ scores and passing a Range and Conditioning assessment at 70% or more, then represent the Regional Team at the Regional Team Finals; this competition now also doubles as the year’s NDP Individual Finals.

 A fuller account of the NDP and FIG Pathway structures can be found here.